alirzaj/tiny-bank/README.md

 > In order to keep things simple, this application provides you with only one database out of the box (checkout .env.example and docker-compose.yml for details).
 > If you want to run tests with another database, it's recommended to create a new database (e.g: tiny-bank-testing) and set its credentials in .env file.

+> **Note**
+> This projects provides you with a `.env.testing` file that you can use to run tests.
+> Although if you are using docker, tests will run out of the box and there is no need for external integration.
 ## Postman Collection (API Documentation)

 In the root directory, there is a file named `tiny-bank.postman_collection.json` that you can import in postman application.